-Students who have completed a minimum of 12 college-level credits with a 3.5 grade point average are invited to become members of Phi Theta Kappa National Honor Society for two-year colleges.
+Students who have completed a minimum of 12 collegelevel credits with a 3.5 grade point average are invited to become members of Phi Theta Kappa National Honor Society for two-year colleges.
 The society was established to maintain and perpetuate the qualities of scholarship, leadership, service and fellowship.
 Initiation ceremonies are held during the academic year.
-Only matriculated degree students, day or evening, are eligible.
-Certificate and professional certificate students are not eligible.